Grant manual for Erasmus studies

 Language course before the start of the studies

 As an Erasmus student you have the opportunity to receive funding for participating in a language course in the host country before the start of your studies.
 The language course can be in the language of instruction and/or the local language of the host country.
 Certain HEIs offer a language course before the start of the semester.
 Otherwise you can find a suitable language course in the host country yourself.
 The language course must be in close connection with the start of your studies.
 You will not receive funding for any course fees or days between the language course and the start of your studies.
 Additionally, the language course cannot be included in the minimum days for Erasmus studies.
 State the date of the language course in your application, see more under: Application guide.

-Each semester, the Unit for International Mobility announces a number of travel grants worth EUR 190 (approx. SEK 2000) for students who choose to travel to their study destination by train.
+Each semester, the Unit for International Mobility announces a number of travel grants worth EUR 190 (approx. SEK 2000) for students who choose to travel to and from their study destination by train.
 In the event of any competition for these grants, a randomised selection will take place.
-The EUR 190 can be used to either buy a single train ticket, or as a contribution to an interrail pass.
-If you decide to interrail to your final destination, please note that you must take out additional insurance for this period.
-Kammarkollegiet’s insurance policy is only valid for the most direct journey possible.
+The EUR 190 can be used to either buy a single train ticket, or as a contribution to an Interrail pass.
+If you decide to Interrail to your final destination, please note that you must take out additional insurance for this period.
+The Legal, Financial and Administrative Services Agency's (Kammarkollegiet) insurance policy is only valid for the most direct journey possible.
 You state that you intend to take the train to your study destination directly in the grant application in MoveON.